ytachioka/tremor_challenge/README.txt

 `python gen_data.py`

-## step2: pretrain conditional variational autoencoder for data augmentation
+## step1: pretrain conditional variational autoencoder for data augmentation
 `python pretrain_autoencoder.py` with different seeds

-## step3: evoluationary computation to find the best parameters
+## step2: evoluationary computation to find the best parameters
 `python run_opt.py` for each seed
 This script runs data generation (3_gen_data_prop.py) and human activity recogntion (HAR) model training (2_train_evaluateHAR.py) internally to find the best settings.

-## step4: reproduce results with the best parameters
+## step3: reproduce results with the best parameters
 `python rep_opt.py` for each seed

-## step5: to submit papers, labels are predicted by combining three HAR models trained on the original and augmented data
+## step4: to submit papers, labels are predicted by combining three HAR models trained on the original and augmented data
 `python 4_evaluateHAR.py`

+## step5: to assign multiple labels for events at duplicate time stamps
+`python 5_make_label.py`